bitmakerlabs/python-dev-setup-guide-mac/README.md

 # Mac Setup for Web Development Intensive

 This is Bitmaker's guide to setting up a development environment on a Mac for the Web Development Intensive course.
+If you are using Linux (or need to install Linux in place of Windows), please refer to [this guide](https://github.com/bitmakerlabs/dev_environment_setup) instead.

 If you have the choice, always choose a Mac for your development environment.
 It's just much easier, especially when starting out as a new developer.
 Linux works too, but the [instructions](https://github.com/bitmakerlabs/dev_environment_setup) will be quite different from what's described here.
 Using Windows for the course is not recommended at all.